 Why do the #zeropoo?

-Pollution from poop threatens human health and the environment
+Pollution from poop threatens human health and the environment.

 Clean water is important to many people in South King County who enjoy Poverty Bay for swimming, diving, boating, beach-walking, and fishing.
-Yet, water quality in Poverty Bay has worsened over time from various fecal (poop) pollution sources.
+Water quality in Poverty Bay has worsened over time from various fecal (poop) pollution sources.
 If poop is in the water, germs, viruses, bacteria, and parasites are present in water, which can be threats to the health of residents, visitors, and animals in the sea.

 Visit, tag & share on Instagram @poogooder #zeropoo